aurionixlabs/pixsols-constitution/README.md

 ---

-## License / Use

-This Constitution is published for transparency and accountability.
-Use, implementation, or reference does not imply permission to bypass or weaken its constraints.

----

 ## Change Control

 All changes must follow the amendment procedures defined in **Section 6**.
 Unauthorized modifications are non-binding.

+---

+## License / Use

+This Constitution is published for transparency and accountability.
+Use, implementation, or reference does **not** imply permission to bypass, weaken, or reinterpret its constraints.